 Also see: Peabody-Sponsored Competitions.
 To access information about more than 1000 competitions and auditions, search using the resources on our Job Search Page.
 This page only lists selected off-campus competitions in the mid-Atlantic region.

-Follow our MECC Facebook page for news about diverse competitions worldwide.
+Follow our PCS Facebook page for news about diverse competitions worldwide.

-Employers: If you’d like us to consider posting information about a job vacancy or competition opportunity in the Baltimore-Washington region, please see our Guidelines to Create and Submit Job Vacancy Notices
+Employers: If you’d like us to consider posting information about a job vacancy or competition opportunity in the Baltimore-Washington region, please please submit a Job Posting Request.
+Thanks for your interest in working with us!

 2017 Application Deadline: February 8